mcmikecreations/mcmikecreations.github.io/static/_projects/data-viz/hikes/markdown/2025-03-02-seekarkreuz.md

 restaurant on the bottom of the mountain.
 After that we could continue the hike as usual.
-The final stretch of the way to the top was just as muddy as I remembered it to be, but the view from the top was great, showing popular mountains from Tegernsee, Spitzingsee, Lenggries and of course Zugspitze.
+The final stretch of the way to the top was just as muddy as I remembered it to be, but the view from the top was great, showing popular mountains from Tegernsee, Spitzingsee, Lenggries and of course [Zugspitze (2962 m)](/hikes/2025-06-21-zugspitze_reintal/).
 We wrote our names into the visitor book tucked away in a box attached to the cross, took some photos and headed back.